nronquillo/DanG-A01-CPSC-1520-Instructor-Workbook-2025-Jan/Agenda.md

       - Demo adding and removing CSS classes programmatically (from `.classList`)
       - Demo an anonymous handler for an event listener
 - **Homework**
+  - Make notes on the LOGs for this lesson
+  - Research mouse events on MDN (Mozilla Develop Network)

 ## Jan 24